 The keepsake book is a fundraiser that not only includes some of the most touching writings and images, but it also gives back to the community.
 With each purchase of the book, a donation is made to a high school scholarship fund.
 Also, there is a coupon for a free student membership for young historians to join the Historical Society's Young Historian program.

 The inaugural run of the book will be available starting Thursday, June 8, 2017 at a the Tree Views Reception.
 Get additional details and order your copy today.

 Click here for all the details.
 Online ordering is now available.

-New Web Survey - You Decide What Was the Most Important Events in Our History
+New Web Survey - What Were the Most Important Events in Our History

 Somerset Hills History Top 10 Survey gives you a chance to tell us what you think the top 10 stories are regarding the history of the Somerset Hills.

 This is a non-scientific gathering from participants willing to provide their opinion on the top 10 historic news, events, or activities that contributed, changed, identified the Somerset Hills community (Bedminster, Bernardsville, Bernards Twp, Far Hills, Peapack/Gladstone).